Written by Dacland

 If you have trees and perennials on your garden, consider giving them plenty of space to spread when they grow larger and older, or they will appear squeezed up and overcrowded.
 Properly spacing your plants also prevents them from competing with each other for food and nourishment, especially in times of drought.
 Get to know your plants by researching how wide and how high they will become when they mature.
-Don’t worry if at first they look sparse; in time, they will fill their beds, giving your garden a healthy, clean, and well cared-for look.
-Depending on the plants, the ideal spacing to insure good coverage and growth is a minimum of 3 plants per square metre.
+Don’t worry if at first they look sparse; in time, they will fill their beds, giving your garden a healthy, clean, and well-cared-for look.
+Depending on the plants, the ideal spacing to ensure good coverage and growth is a minimum of 3 plants per square metre.

 5. Less is more: the power of low maintenance